-Annelies Zijderveld is the author of Steeped: Recipes Infused with Tea, published by Andrews McMeel, April 2015.
-She is a food writer and creator of the literary food blog, the food poet, selected by Alimentum Journal as one of their favorite food blogs.
+Annelies Zijderveld is the author of Steeped: Recipes Infused with Tea, published by Andrews McMeel, April 2015, and selected by the Los Angeles Times as one of their favorite cookbooks of 2015.
+Her food writing has been published in allrecipes Magazine, Gluten-Free & More Magazine, the kitchn, Paste Magazine, Edible East Bay, and others.
+She regularly teaches cooking classes around the Bay area.
+Her literary food blog, the food poet, was selected by Alimentum Journal as one of their favorite food blogs.
 Her passion for working with good food companies started during her 8 years heading up marketing at Mighty Leaf Tea.
-She is the digital media section chair for the International Association of Culinary Professionals and an associate editor of Poetry International.
-Her work has been published on Today, Edible Sacramento, Remedy Quarterly, Arthouse America and others.
-She holds an MFA in poetry from New England College and lives in Oakland with her husband and sourdough pet, Salvatore.
+She served as the digital media section chair for the International Association of Culinary Professionals in 2016-2017 and was selected as the IACP member of the year in 2017.
+She’s an associate editor of Poetry International and holds an MFA in poetry from New England College.
+Annelies lives in Oakland with her husband and cats.

 Now that we’ve gotten the three thousand-feet-above-the-air details out of the way, I want you to draw in a bit closer.
 Welcome.
 My voracious appetite for eating and the intertwined twins of reading and writing have been longtime companions.
-In college, I studied news print journalism and poetry.
+In college, I studied journalism and poetry.
 In graduate school, I plunged into intercultural studies, deeply fascinated in what makes us the same and what makes us unique.
-Later on, I continued graduate school, studying and writing poetry with some of the most giving and talented mentors.
-For 14 years, I have worked with good food brands in marketing both through traditional and digital practices.
+Later on, I continued graduate school, studying and writing poetry.
+For 15 years, I have worked with good food brands in digital media and content marketing as well as marketing strategy and copywriting.
 And now, here I am with you.

-Each of us has something to teach and each of us has something to learn.
-When able, I try to funnel energy into volunteering with No Kid Hungry through teaching cooking classes as part of their Cooking Matters program.
-If I attempted to describe my cooking style it would be “multicultural comfort food” and I’m always interested in discovering my next favorite cup of tea.
+I’m a curious cook and my cooking style is approachable multicultural comfort food.
+I’m always interested in discovering my next favorite cup of tea.
 Bittersweet chocolate trumps milk chocolate.
-And a kick of chile always makes things go down smoother.
+And a kick of chile is never a bad inclusion.
 I’m glad you are here.
 If you like, say hello.
 Send me your current food obsession.
 Share a poem.
 Thanks for visiting.

 PS- Before you go, feast on a food poem: “Dear Plastic Bagged Bread.”